Create a free profile to get unlimited access to exclusive show news, updates, and more!

 The Major Celebrities Who've Appeared as Guest Stars on Magnum P.I.

-Magnum P.I., airing on NBC, has always been known for the quality of its casting.
+Magnum P.I. has always been known for the quality of its casting, and some exciting guest stars have ridden the waves.

-But while the coming guest stars of Magnum P.I.
-Season 5 have yet to be revealed, it's worth remembering all the names and faces who have already taken a turn in front of the cameras alongside series stars Jay Hernandez and Perdita Weeks.
+As Magnum P.I. approaches its thrilling series finale, the Season 5 guest stars have been exciting accessories to a whirlwind conclusion.
+Let's look back at all the names and faces who've taken a turn in front of the cameras alongside series stars Jay Hernandez and Perdita Weeks.

 Carl Weathers